lightning-power-users/node-launcher/ux.md

 "SPV" to quickly sync Lightning, and launches bitcoind in the background so they can start syncing their full node.
 When the neutrino sync is done, the status dot becomes blue.
 When the bitcoind full node sync is done, LND connects to it directly and the status dot becomes green.
+Both nodes default to using Tor.
 4. User receives a Node Launcher desktop notification to install the Joule browser extension, with a link to https://lightningjoule.com/
 5. User installs Joule, and Joule automatically connects to the local LND node